wlillisdev/hangman/README.md

       ![Main Menu](images_readme/menu_hangman.png)

-  - The Hangman Rules section outlines the rules of the game, this text is delivered in a type writer effect to amke it more engaging to the user.
+  - The Hangman Rules section outlines the rules of the game, this text is delivered in a type writer effect to make it more engaging to the user.

      ![Hangman Rules](images_readme/hangman_rules.png)